 The panel will include members of the AIV and representatives from Nuffic, (the Dutch organisation for internationalism in education).
-Guest of honour will be Tijmen Rooseboom, Ambassador for Youth of the Netherlands, Work and Education.
+Guest of honour will be Tijmen Rooseboom, Ambassador for Youth of the Netherlands, focusing on work and education.
 Journalist Ana Karadarevic, recently elected to the board for the Netherlands Press Council (Raad voor de Journalistiek), will moderate the session.

 RNW Media’s young experts will each address a different key topic from the AIV report.
 Dacia Munezero (Communication and Public Relations Officer, Yaga Burundi) will speak to the need for better jobs in Burundi where youth unemployment is a severe problem.
 According to one study youth unemployment rates are over 55% in rural areas and over 65% in urban ones.

 Oyindamola Bamgbola-Fadeyi (Social Media Editor of Love Matters Naija) will speak on the need for greater investment in education and digital skills development in Nigeria.
 Although young people are often described as “digital natives”, the majority of them lack the necessary digital skills for the job market.
 In fact, a 2018 study found that large minorities of young Nigerians don’t actually know about the internet.

 Better internet governance